coq/coq/doc/sphinx/practical-tools/utilities.rst

 Emphasis.
 +++++++++

-Text can be italicized by placing it in underscores.
+Text can be italicized by enclosing it in underscores.
 A non-identifier character must precede the leading underscore and follow the trailing underscore, so that uses of underscores in names aren’t mistaken for emphasis.
 Usually, these are spaces or punctuation.